Ahmed-walid/OCR-System/README.md

 # OCR-System
 OCR system implemented using tesseract OCR engine

 ## Libraries
+- Pytesseract
 - Numpy
-- matplotlib
+- Opencv
-- pytesseract
+- Matplotlib
-- glob
+- Glob

 ## How to use it:
 1. Install tesseract and assign the full path of tesseract.exe to **tesseract_binary_path**.